 Since joining RWJF in 2002, Downs’ career at RWJF has proceeded along two parallel paths: management and programming.
 Along his management path, he served as the first team leader of the RWJF Pioneer portfolio, helping to shape the portfolio’s direction and initial body of work.
 From 2007 to 2011, Downs served as the assistant vice president of the Health Group.
-In this position, he worked with the senior vice president of the Health Group to oversee the Foundation’s strategies and investments in Childhood Obesity, Public Health, and Vulnerable Populations.
+In this position, he worked with the senior vice president of the Health Group to oversee the Foundation’s strategies and investments in the areas of childhood obesity, public health, tobacco control and support for vulnerable populations.
 He also played a key role in helping to shape and articulate the Foundation’s vision for transitioning to a “Web 2.0” philanthropy, one based on values of openness, participation, and decentralization.

 Starting as a senior program officer, Downs has focused most of his programming efforts on bringing the benefits of health IT to the mission of improving health and health care.
 He developed and supported work in public health informatics, including the creation of the Public Health Informatics Institute and the Common Ground program.
 In recent years, he has focused on how consumer technologies can be leveraged to better engage patients and improve their care.
-He co-developed Project HealthDesign, a program that challenges conventional notions of personal health records, and has supported the OpenNotes project, which opens up physicians’ notes to their patients.
-His most recent effort is an exploration of how researchers could use self-tracking data to identify health patterns in everyday life.
+He co-developed Project HealthDesign, a program that challenges conventional notions of personal health records, supported the OpenNotes project, which opens up physicians’ notes to their patients, and has been working on an exploration of how researchers could use self-tracking data to identify health patterns in everyday life.

-Downs is a frequent contributor to numerous blogs.
-His posts have appeared on RWJF’s blog, The Health Care Blog, the Foundation Center’s Glasspockets blog, Philantopic, and the Huffington Post.
+Over the years, Downs has contributed to numerous blogs.
+His posts have appeared on RWJF’s blog, The Health Care Blog, the Foundation Center’s Glasspockets blog, Philantopic, and The Huffington Post.

 Before coming to the Foundation, Downs served as director of the Technology Opportunities Program (TOP), a U.S. Department of Commerce, National Telecommunications and Information Administration initiative that promoted the widespread availability and use of digital network technologies in the public and nonprofit sectors to provide better education, health care, public safety, and other social services.
 During his eight-year tenure with TOP, the agency provided more than 600 matching grants to state, local, and tribal governments, health care providers, schools, libraries, police departments, and community-based nonprofit organizations.